Skip to content

 • OpenTelemetry tracingMcpTracing auto-instruments tool, resource, and prompt calls with span propagation.

-• React, Vue, Svelte hooksuseAtmosphere, useRoom, usePresence, useStreaming via atmosphere.js/react, /vue, and /svelte.
-Shared chat components via atmosphere.js/chat.
+• React, Vue, Svelte hooksuseAtmosphere, useRoom, usePresence, useStreaming, and AI-SDK-style chat state via useChat / createChatStore.
+Shared chat components ship through atmosphere.js/chat.

 • wAsync 4.0 — the Java client rewritten on java.net.http with gRPC support.
 See Java Client.

-Atmosphere 4.0 ships with a wide set of runnable samples covering every major feature area — real-time chat, AI streaming with multiple providers, tool calling, multi-agent orchestration, MCP, RAG, clustering, durable sessions, and channel integrations.
+Atmosphere 4.0 ships with a wide set of runnable samples covering every major feature area — real-time chat, AI streaming with multiple runtime adapters, tool calling, multi-agent orchestration, MCP, RAG, clustering, durable sessions, and channel integrations.
 The full catalogue lives at samples/ on GitHub.
 Highlights:

 SampleFeature area

-spring-boot-ai-chatStreaming AI chat via the AgentRuntime SPI (auto-selects provider)
+spring-boot-ai-chatStreaming AI chat via the AgentRuntime SPI (auto-selects runtime adapter)

 spring-boot-ai-toolsPortable @AiTool tool calling across all runtimes